adereth/unicode-math/README.md

 ### Vim

 Vim users can use the [digraph](http://vimdoc.sourceforge.net/htmldoc/digraph.html) functionality to quickly insert most of the Unicode characters used in unicode-math.
+Many of the digraphs for [math symbols](http://www.alecjacobson.com/weblog/?p=443) will serve you well when using unicode-math.
 For the characters that don't have digraphs, [CTRL-V](http://vimdoc.sourceforge.net/htmldoc/insert.html#i_CTRL-V) can be used.

 ## Disclaimer